A Log PSS morphism with applications to Lagrangian embeddings: Introduction

 \subsection{Acknowledgments}

 Paul Seidel's work has decisively influenced many aspects of this paper; he also answered the author's questions concerning \cite{catdyn} and gave comments on an earlier draft.
 The authors had some inspiring conversations with Strom Borman, Luis Diogo, Yakov Eliashberg, Eleny Ionel, Mark McLean, Sam Lisi, and Nick Sheridan about symplectic cohomology and normal crossings compactifications at an early stage of this project.
 The examples following Theorem \ref{thm: app2sec6} are based upon a suggestion of Jonny Evans.
 We thank Jonny Evans, Ivan Smith, and Michael Wemyss for sharing with us a preliminary copy of their work \cite{evanssmithwemyss}, and Ivan Smith for conversations about how to apply our results to study Lagrangians intersecting cleanly along a circle.
-Alessio Corti suggested the $IG(2,2n+2)$ examples and also patiently answered questions about conic bundles.
-Clelia Pech also helped us with these examples by calculating the matrix relating the two bases in the cohomology of the isotropic Grassmannian and giving useful clarifications concerning the (quantum) Pieri rules.
+Alessio Corti suggested the $IG(2,2n+2)$ examples which were studied in the first version of this paper and also patiently answered questions about conic bundles.
 We thank them all for their assistance.
+Finally, we would also like to thank an anonymous referee for detailed remarks and comments which greatly improved the exposition of this article.
 5 pt